SECRET CLUB

 Creating new node: t76: v20i8 = concat_vectors t74, undef:v5i8, undef:v5i8, undef:v5i8

-I’m not even going to question why or how a vector with five elements is being generated for now.
-What’s important is that the 20-element vector is being created during instruction selection and before any optimizations.
-These <5 x i8> vectors do exist before instruction selection in the form of operands to vector shuffles, which is good:
+I’m not even going to question why or how a vector with five elements is being generated for now - what’s important is that the 20-element vector is being created during instruction selection.
+The <5 x i8> vectors exist before instruction selection in the form of operands to vector shuffles, which is good:

 ;./build/stage1/bin/clang --target=aarch64-linux-gnu -O2 repro.cc -fsanitize=fuzzer-no-link -fsanitize=address -emit-llvm -S -o -